Care Award Success for North East & Scotland!

 Community Integrated Care is proud to celebrate the success of colleagues from the North East and Scotland after being awarded prestigious care sector accolades at last night’s Great British Care Awards (24th November).

-The evening saw Fiona Barrie-Higgins, Regional Manager in Scotland, win the highly coveted ‘Outstanding Contribution to Social Care’ Award.
-The accolade celebrates Fiona’s bravery and quick-thinking during the pandemic, and her unrelenting passion and commitment to the social care sector over the past 20 years.
+The evening, which was hosted by Steve Walls, saw Fiona Barrie-Higgins, Regional Manager in Scotland, win the highly coveted ‘Outstanding Contribution to Social Care’ Award.
+The accolade celebrates Fiona’s bravery and leadership during the pandemic, and her unrelenting passion and commitment to the social care sector over the past 20 years.

-Fiona was instrumental in providing crucial support and guidance to multiple services within her region over the past 18 months.
+Fiona was instrumental in providing crucial support and guidance to several services within her region over the past 18 months, facing some incredibly challenging moments along the way.

-Allison Cochrane, Managing Director for Scotland at Community Integrated Care, said: “Fiona has shown compassion and bravery beyond measure and showcased incredible leadership skills.
-When her team faced a crisis, Fiona was selfless, and her actions ensured that the people we support stayed safe.
-She is truly deserving of this award, and we are all so proud of her.
+Allison Cochrane, Managing Director for Scotland, said: “Fiona has shown compassion and commitment beyond measure, and showcased incredible leadership skills.
+When her team faced a crisis, Fiona’s decisiveness ensured that the people we support were kept safe and well-supported.
+She is truly deserving of this award and we are all so proud of her.”

-She continued, “After what’s been a very challenging 18 months, all of our finalists at this event our winners in our eyes.”
+She continued, “After what’s been a very challenging 18 months, this is a very poignant moment for us – all of our 4 finalists are truly winners in our eyes.”

-Graham Buckless, one of our Support Workers from Whitby Drive in the North East, was also awarded the ‘Care Home Worker Award’ recognising his commitment to the people he supports, his colleagues and his own personal development.
+Also recognised at the awards was Graham Buckless, Support Worker at Whitby Drive in the North East.
+Graham picked up the ‘Care Home Worker Award’ celebrating his commitment to the people he supports, his colleagues and his own personal development.

-Graham began his career with our charity in September 2020, with only six months prior experience.
-Starting a new role in the midst of a global pandemic, Graham proved himself to be a proactive, responsive and ambitious care worker.
+Graham began his career with Community Integrated Care in September 2020, with only six months prior experience.
+Starting a new role in the midst of a global pandemic, Graham proved himself to be a proactive, responsive and ambitious member of the team.

-Marc Brodie, Managing Director for the North East at Community Integrated Care said: “Graham is a recent recruit to our charity and is only just starting his career in social care.
-His actions to prioritise the people we support really do demonstrate what a fantastic addition to our team he is.”
+Marc Brodie, Managing Director for the North East, said: “Graham is a recent recruit to our charity and is in fact only just starting his career in social care – but what a start!
+His actions to put the people we support first really do demonstrate what a true hero he is – we are so lucky to have him as part of our team.”

-He continued, “We’ve received several nominations this awards season and we’re incredibly proud of all of our colleagues who were nominated.”
+He continued, “We’ve received several nominations this awards season and we’re incredibly proud of all of our colleagues who have been recognised for their efforts and achievements.”

-At the event, we had another seven incredible finalists from across the North East and Scotland:
+At the event, Community Integrated Care, who were also nominated as Care Employer of the Year, had another six fantastic finalists from across the North East and Scotland:

 • The Care Team Award – Ridgewood